 A male-dominated society is called a patriarchy.
 The United States is a patriarchy.
 If we take a look at who head our major social institutions (religious, economic, political), we find males.
 Women have traditionally been excluded from full participation at the macro-level of society.
 The patriarchy is fueled by an ideology, sexism, a system of beliefs that favors one sex over the other.
 This favoritism, this sexism, may not be apparent to this younger generation, but it still exists.
 Males are the "preferred" and privileged sex in so many ways.
-If I were to ask you, "What if you woke up tomorrow and found you were a member of the opposite sex?", what would you say?
-I guarantee that more than a few women in this class would consider the advantages that would bring them, but I can also almost guarantee that no young man is thinking that would be a good thing for them!
-Yes, as androgynous as we might be, the patriarchy still rules.
+Most parents expecting their first child don't care if the child is a boy or girl, just so it's healthy.
+But, when asked which they prefer, the research shows these first time parents overwhelmingly prefer a son.
+There are probably a number of reasons for this preference, but it is clear that, as androgynous as we might be, the patriarchy still rules.